top of page

 Into how mistakes are repaired.

-We are always training.
+We are always training patterns.

-The only question is whether that training is happening by accident—or by design.
+The only question is whether that training is happening by accident — or by design.

 My work exists to make it intentional.